eligosource/eventsourced/README.md

 A default channel is a transient channel that delivers event messages to a destination actor.
 When the destination confirms the delivery of an event message by calling either `confirm()` or `confirm(true)` on the received `Message` object, a confirmation (an *acknowledgement*) is asynchronously written to the journal.
 During a replay, event messages for which a confirmation exists won't be delivered again to the destination.

-Event messages that are negatively confirmed by the destination (via a call to `confirm(false)` on the received event message) will be re-delivered during the next event message replay (e.g. via `extension.recover()`).
+Event messages that are negatively confirmed by the destination (via a call to `confirm(false)` on the received event message) will be re-delivered during the next event message replay.
 This is also the case for event messages for which no confirmation has been made.
-Therefore, the order of event messages received by a destination from a default channel may differ from the order of event messages generated by an event-sourced processor in the case of destination failures.
+Therefore, in cases of negative or missing confirmations, the order of event messages received by a destination from a default channel may differ from the order of event messages produced by an event-sourced processor.

 A `DefaultChannel` is created and registered at an `EventsourcingExtension` as follows.